Roovel/AdventOfCode2022/README.md

-Personal solutions for Advent Of Code 2022 puzzles written in Java
+Solutions for Advent Of Code 2022 puzzles written in Java

+Managed complete the puzzles up to day 06 on my own.
+Used help for sixth day puzzle